flavieq88/poker/README.md

-# Poker project
+# Poker
-This is my final project for my Programming Techniques and Applications course, where I decided to make a user interface for 2-player Texas Hold'em poker (against a computer bot) in Python.
+This is my final project for the Programming Techniques and Applications course.
+I decided to make a user interface for playing no limit Heads up Texas Hold'em poker (one player against a computer bot), in Python.

 ## How to play

+### Betting structures
+### Hand rankings
+### Guide to using

 ## Documentation
-Here is a list of libraries used:
-- Qt
+For now only used standard libraries.
+If i have time to do frontend, i will use Qt

+## Computer bot
+I implemented a heuristics (rule based) computer bot to play poker against.
+It has 3 difficulty levels: easy, medium, hard.

+### Hand strength and pot odds
+THere are two measures that the medium and hard bot uses: hand strength and pot odds.

+### Playing strategies
+It has 3 difficulty levels:
+- Easy: random playstyle (but if chooses to fold and check available, then check)
+- Medium: passive-loose playstyle (not sure yet)
+- Hard: aggressive-tight + bluffing (maybe)

+### Bluffing